Basketball World Cup 2023: How to watch, who's playing, who's favored and more

 HOW TO WATCH THE BASKETBALL WORLD CUP

-In the U.S.: The first three U.S. games (Saturday, Monday, Wednesday) will be on ESPN2.
-The Saturday and Monday games will begin at 8:40 a.m.
+— In the U.S.: The next two U.S. games (Monday, Wednesday) will be on ESPN2.
+Monday's game will begin at 8:40 a.m.
 EDT; the Wednesday game begins at 4:40 a.m.
 EDT.
+No television plan for U.S. games after Wednesday has been announced.

 BETTING GUIDE